derekmerck/PERSEUS/README.md

 ---
 ```

-And the controller for a listener or display node is the _first_ control-type node listed (with subsequent controls being used as backup)
+Unless otherwise specified, the default controller for a listener or display node is the _first_ control-type node listed (with subsequent controls being used as backup).

 PERSEUS can also be used without a config file to stand-up a single listener or display node and connect to an existing controller: